ibm-cloud-docs/vmwaresolutions/shared/shared_vcd-ops-guide.md

 #### Validating that the network is connected to the edge
 {: #shared_vcd-ops-guide-validate-network}

-Use the steps to add a static route to validate that the organization virtual data center networks that you defined earlier are listed as static routes.
+Use the steps to add a static route to validate that the Organization virtual data center networks that you defined earlier are listed as static routes.
 When you click **Create (+)**, locate the **Next Hop** field and confirm that `52.117.132.2` is displayed.
 This value is the internal interface of the edge gateway.

  For more information, see [Add a static route](https://docs.vmware.com/en/VMware-Cloud-Director/10.1/VMware-Cloud-Director-Tenant-Portal-Guide/GUID-1C8D8FF7-7C24-4A44-875B-04DB961FB780.html){: external}.

 #### Configuring DHCP on the edge gateway
 {: #shared_vcd-ops-guide-configure-dhcp}

-Optionally, you can configure DHCP on the edge gateway to assign IP addresses automatically to the VMs connected to the organization virtual data center networks.
+Optionally, you can configure DHCP on the edge gateway to assign IP addresses automatically to the VMs connected to the Organization virtual data center networks.
 This step is not necessary if you are using static IP addresses.

 From the virtual data center for that edge gateway, configure the DHCP.
-Repeat the procedure for additional organization virtual data center networks that are attached to the edge that requires DHCP services.
+Repeat the procedure for additional Organization virtual data center networks that are attached to the edge that requires DHCP services.
 For more information, see [Add a DHCP IP pool](https://docs.vmware.com/en/VMware-Cloud-Director/10.1/VMware-Cloud-Director-Tenant-Portal-Guide/GUID-EF0B4C79-F6F7-4C75-825C-0B76B888856D.html){: external}.
 **Notes**
 * The **IP Range** is a range from the Organization virtual data center network that is attached to the edge.
 * You can define the names for the **Primary Name Server** and the **Secondary Name Server** now or update the names later.